-I am an Associate Professor of Rhetoric and Communications at The University of Winnipeg, where I teach courses on Communication Theory, Popular Culture, Critical Studies of Discourse and Ideology, and Critical Studies of Social Media.
-I also teach Cultural Theory in the MA program in Cultural Studies, and supervise directed readings courses on cultural theory, media and communication theory, and film and popular culture.
+I am an Associate Professor of Rhetoric and Communications at The University of Winnipeg, where I teach courses on Communication Theory, Popular Culture, Critical Theories of Discourse and Ideology, and Critical Studies of Social Media.
+I also teach Cultural Theory in the MA program in Cultural Studies, and supervise Directed Readings and Special Studies courses on cultural/critical theory, media and communication theory, and film and popular culture.

-I am a Faculty Researcher associated with the Cultural Studies Research Group and an Advisory Board member of the Centre for Research in Cultural Studies (CRiCS) at The University of Winnipeg.
-I am currently on the Editorial Boards for TOPIA: Canadian Journal of Cultural Studies, and Alternate Routes: A Journal of Critical Social Research, where I serve as Interventions Editor.
+I am a Faculty Researcher affiliated with the Centre for Research in Cultural Studies (CRiCS) at The University of Winnipeg.
+I also serve as an Advisory Board member of CRiCS.
+I am an Editorial Board member for the journals Rethinking Marxism and TOPIA: Canadian Journal of Cultural Studies.

-My first book, The Symbolic, The Sublime, and Slavoj Žižek’s Theory of Film (Palgrave Macmillan 2012) examines the influence of Slavoj Žižek and his relevance for film studies.
+My previous books include Postmodern Theory and Blade Runner (Bloomsbury 2017) and The Symbolic, The Sublime, and Slavoj Žižek’s Theory of Film (Palgrave 2012).
 I am also the co-editor of Žižek and Media Studies: A Reader (Palgrave Macmillan 2014).

 I have a Ph.D. and an M.A. in Communication and Culture from York University and Ryerson University, and a B.A.
 Honours Double Major in Fine Arts Cultural Studies and Communication Studies from York.
 I was previously an Assistant Professor in the Department of Politics and Public Administration at Ryerson University.